HannaKalantar/Elk-Stack-Project/README.md

 Our first step will be to write the command `nano pentest.yml` this will create the playbook.

-The top of your playbook should read something like this..
+The top of your playbook should read something like this:

 ![](https://github.com/HannaKalantar/Elk-Stack-Project/blob/main/Images/output1.png)